 National Aboriginal Day is just around the corner – June 21st – and to celebrate it, communities across the country will host events where all Canadians can join together to share, explore and revel in the diverse cultures and contributions of First Nations, Inuit and Métis peoples of Canada.
-Unfortunately, many Canadians won’t be able to take part in these fun and incredibly important events, because they’ll be stuck at work.
+Unfortunately, many Canadians won’t be able to take part in this fun and incredibly important events, because they’ll be stuck at work.

-National Aboriginal Day turns 20 years old this summer; in 1996, the Governor General of Canada proclaimed June 21st to be National Aboriginal Day.
+National Aboriginal Day turns 20 years old this summer; in 1996, the Governor General of Canada PROCLAIMED June 21st to be National Aboriginal Day.
 Despite this, the day wasn’t celebrated anywhere in Canada as an official statutory holiday until 2001, when the Northwest Territories became the first of any province or territory to recognize National Aboriginal Day as a formal stat.
 In December of 2015, the Yukon followed its neighbour’s lead and indicated that it too will consider making this day an official stat holiday.
 Yukon and Northwest Territories have sparked the conversation, now it’s time for the rest of Canada to take note of the voices calling for change and to follow the two territories’ actions to officially recognize this important day.

 National Day for Truth and Reconciliation